 So, for example, the richest 5th of Whites are above 11-times the poverty line, while the poorest 5th of Whites are (on average) just above the poverty line.
 In contrast, the richest 5th of Blacks and Latinos are around 7-times the poverty line, and 40% of both groups are below 1.5-times the poverty line.

 It’s not simply, then, that Blacks and Latinos are disproportionately poor.
-Their poor are also poorer than the poor Whites and their rich are less rich than rich Whites.Lisa Wade is a professor of sociology at Occidental College.
+Their poor are also poorer than the poor Whites and their rich are less rich than rich Whites.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.